aminerachyd/website/docs/Docs/containers_deep_dive.md

 - Control groups
 - Union filesystem

+---

+## Namespaces

+### Overview

+---

-## Control groups (cgroups)
+## Control Groups (cgroups)

 Organize and track processes in a system.
 Used to track resource usage of a group of processes.
 We can limit or prioritize resource utilization with cgroups.
 Control groups is an framework, implemented by concrete subsystems:

 - Memory